Can My Car Insurance Companies Deny My Claim due to Preexisting Conditions?

 However, having a preexisting condition doesn’t exempt you from pursuing a case against an at-fault party for new injuries you sustain in a crash.
 You must prove your symptoms aren’t related to an injury your doctor diagnosed before the collision.
 That requires substantial evidence, including past medical records.

-What You Can Do if the Insurance Company Claims Your Injury Is a Preexisting Condition
+What You Can Do if the Insurance Company Denies Your Claims for Preexisting Conditions

 Insurance companies aren’t on the claimants’ side.
 They’re in the business of making money.
 They don’t want to pay significant settlements.
 That means they might look for evidence to provide a low offer or deny the claim entirely.
 A preexisting condition is a tool they can use to argue against compensating someone for an injury.